 Pulse and pause: Move rhythmically between spending and renewing your energy by working in 90-minute bursts and then taking a break.

-I started with 30-minute bursts, which lead to an hour, which lead to 90-minute intervals.
-THIS helped me very much!
-It took away a lot of guilty feelings for not getting my daily projects done, too.
-I start by setting a timer and working on my most significant projects, then I take a break and ‘break-away’ from my workspace.
-Pulsing through and pausing has helped me realize I’m not a machine, but a creature who needs a break every now and then to function at my best.
+I started with 30-minute bursts, which lead to an hour which lead to 90-minute intervals.
+THIS helped me a ton!
+It also took away a lot of guilty feelings for not getting daily projects done, too.
+I start by setting a timer and working on the most significant projects, then I take a break and ‘break-away’ from the workspace.
+Pulsing through and pausing has helped me realize I’m not a machine, but a creature who needs a break now and then to function at my best.
 Pulse and pause to refill your creative tank!

 Get lonely: Make a point of spending some time alone each day.
 It’s a way to observe unproductive habits and thought processes and to calm your mind.

-This isn’t just a secular recommendation (none of these points are, in my opinion) because even “non-Christian” books take principles from the Bible.
-Taking time to meditate alone is essential.
+This isn’t just a secular recommendation (none of these points are) because even “non-Christian” books take principles from the Bible.
+Meditating alone is essential.
 You notice things that wouldn’t be obvious if you were in go-mode.
-To get lonely can mean to get alone with God, to focus on Him, our oneness with Him (1 Corinthians 6:17), and to renew our minds (Romans 12:2).
+To get lonely can mean to go on a walk by yourself, sit on the couch, or journal.

 Don’t wait for moods: Show up, whether you feel inspired or not.

 In today’s culture, A LOT of us go by what we feel.
-“I don’t feel like it…” “I feel like…” etc. And this bothers me.
-My husband and I challenge each other to do everything wholeheartedly, whether we feel like it or not.
+“I don’t feel like it…” “I feel like…” etc. My husband and I challenge each other to do everything wholeheartedly, whether we feel like it or not.
 Moods and feelings will repeat themselves, but if you bypass them and go for it (whatever that “it” is), you’ll be a step closer to where you want to be.
 This also changed my belief about writer’s block!